gervguerrero/Azure-Cloud-Honeynet-SOC-Lab-Incident-Response-Investigation/README.md

 ### Eradication and Recovery

-To harden our network against ONLY an unauthroized brute force login, we need to:
+To harden our network against ONLY an unauthorized brute force login, we need to:
 - Change the password to a more complex one meeting security requirements.
 - Implement network controls to disable access to unauthorized parties.
 (Implement Firewall Controls)
 - Capture logging to monitor and observe if security controls are successful.